connordove/Michels-GetServiceTagPassword/README.md

 it seems as though I don't know how to sign an exe so the file is flagged by windows.
 While I work on figuring out how to do that...
-I promise this isn't malware and I am not trying to hack ur pc <3
+I promise this isn't malware, and I am not trying to hack ur pc <3

 **The exe is safe!**